runstache/helm-charts/charts/postgres/README.md

 # Postgres Database Chart

-Helm Chart to deploy a Postgres Database Server to a local Kubernetes cluster.
+Helm Chart to deploy a Postgres Database Server to a Kubernetes cluster.

 ## Resources